 Editor in Chief is Prof. Quazi Tarikul Islam, Professor of Medicine, Popular Medical College and Former Member, Regional Technical Advisory Group for Dengue, SEARO-WHO.

 Introduction: Dengue is a disease caused by an arbovirus, which has four related virus serotypes.
-It is the most important arthropod transmitted human viral disease and constitutes an important worldwide health problem including Bangladesh.
+It is the most important arthropod transmitted human viral disease and constitutes an important worldwide health problem, including Bangladesh.
 Dengue is a systemic and dynamic infectious disease.
 The infection may be asymptomatic or present itself with a broad clinical spectrum that includes both severe and non-severe clinical manifestations.
 After the incubation period (4 to 10 days), the illness begins abruptly and is followed by three phases—febrile, critical, and recovery.

-Aedes aegypti and Aedes albopictus are the two most important vectors of dengue but Aedes aegypti is highly domesticated and strongly anthropophilic.
+Aedes aegypti and Aedes albopictus are the two most important vectors of dengue, but Aedes aegypti is highly domesticated and strongly anthropophilic.

 Sign Symptoms of Dengue Fever:

-The following features are usually observed in addition to Fever: Fever is usually high grade in first days.
+The following features are usually observed in addition to Fever: Fever is usually high grade in the first days.
 Fever may subside and appear a few days later.
 Which is more dangerous.
 A rash may or may not appear.

 • Retro-orbital pain on eye movement or eye pressure